bhakra nangal dam

 Total capacity7.551 million megalitres (266.70 Tmc ft)

-The reservoir of this dam is called the ‘Gobind Sagar’.
+The reservoir of this dam is called the ‘Gobind Sagar.’
 Gobind Sagar can store around 9.43 billion cubic meters of water.
-This reservoir by Bhakra Dam is 90 km long and spreads over an area of 168.35 sq km.
-Moreover, this reservoir is also the third-largest in the country concerning the storage of water.
-The largest is the Indira Sagar Dam in Madhya Pradesh, followed by Nagarjunasagar Dam is the second largest.
+This reservoir by Bhakra Dam is 90 km long and spreads over 168.35 sq km.
+Moreover, this reservoir is also the third-largest in the country regarding water storage.
+The largest is the Indira Sagar Dam in Madhya Pradesh, followed by Nagarjunasagar Dam, the second largest.

 Bhakra nangal dam